core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Termination of ongoing observations as client, upon leaving or before re-joining the group.

 * Recycling Group IDs by tracking the "Birth Gid" of each group member.

+* Expanded security and privacy considerations about the group mode.

 * Removed appendices on skipping signature verification and on COSE capabilities.